 - create a regular stream of content to maintain their visibility to their target audiences.

-More often than not you see sporadic bursts of activity interspaced by a prolonged period of silence – which often leads to poor follower numbers and a disengaged audience.
+More often than not, you see sporadic bursts of activity interspaced by a prolonged period of silence.
+This can lead to poor follower numbers and a disengaged audience.

 So how do you maintain an interesting and continually visible presence on social media, and with limited time and resources?
 Here are some time-efficient tips to help you keep your profile fresh and engaging.